What are aquatic invasive species (AIS)?

 Are quagga and zebra mussels in Montana or Wyoming?

-These organisms have not been documented in Montana or Wyoming yet, but are present in several bordering states like Utah and Colorado.
-You can help protect Montana and Wyoming waters by making sure you don't move a mussel and by supporting efforts to prevent their introduction.
+These organisms have not been documented in Montana or Wyoming yet, but are present in several bordering states like Utah, Nebraska, and Colorado.
+You can help protect Montana and Wyoming waters by making sure you "Drain, Clean and Dry," and by supporting efforts to prevent their introduction into Wyoming and Montana.

 Why are they called "quagga" and "zebra" mussels?